Endava/cats/docs/getting-started/interpreting-results.md

 :::tip
 Individual tests are also written as JSON files.
 This is useful when you want to replay a test using `cats replay TestXXX`.
-Tests can also be uploaded as test evidence and be later reproduced/verified.
+Tests can be uploaded as test evidence and be later reproduced/verified.
 :::

 Understanding the `Result Reason` values: